 Erik Dahl is an associate professor of national security affairs at the Naval Postgraduate School in Monterey, California, where he is on the faculty of both the National Security Affairs Department and the Center for Homeland Defense and Security.
 His research focuses on intelligence, terrorism, and international and homeland security, and he is the author of Intelligence and Surprise Attack: Failure and Success from Pearl Harbor to 9/11 and Beyond (Georgetown University Press, October 2013).
-His work has been published in Studies in Conflict and Terrorism, Intelligence and National Security, Homeland Security Affairs, The Journal of Strategic Studies, and The Naval War College Review.
+His work has been published in Political Science Quarterly, Studies in Conflict and Terrorism, Intelligence and National Security, the International Journal of Intelligence and Counterintelligence, Homeland Security Affairs, The Journal of Strategic Studies, Strategic Studies Quarterly, and The Naval War College Review, among others.
 Before joining the NPS faculty in 2008, Dahl was a pre-doctoral fellow at the Belfer Center for Science and International Affairs at Harvard’s Kennedy School of Government.
 He received his PhD from The Fletcher School of Tufts University, from which he also received a Master of Arts in Law and Diplomacy.
-In addition he holds master’s degrees from the Naval War College and the London School of Economics, and received his bachelor’s degree from Harvard.
-Dahl retired from the US Navy in 2002 after serving twenty-one years as an intelligence officer.
+In addition, he holds master’s degrees from the Naval War College and the London School of Economics and received his bachelor’s degree from Harvard.
+Dahl retired from the US Navy in 2002 after serving twenty-one years as an intelligence officer, and in April 2021 he will complete a three-year term as chair of the Intelligence Studies Section of the International Studies Association.

-Lauren Fernandez is an instructor in the Master’s Degree Program at the Naval Postgraduate School’s Center for Homeland Defense and Security.
-She recently served as a branch chief in the U.S. Department of Homeland Security.
+Lauren Fernandez is a contracted instructor in the Master’s Degree Program at the Naval Postgraduate School’s Center for Homeland Defense and Security.
+The class she most frequently teaches is Introduction to Homeland Security.
+Previously, she served as a branch chief in the U.S. Department of Homeland Security.
 In that capacity she led analysis of assessment data, managed national information technology systems, and developed technical assistance programs.
-Previously, Dr. Fernandez worked in the private sector as a systems analyst and emergency management planner.
+Dr. Fernandez worked in the private sector as a systems analyst and emergency management planner.
 She also has over ten years of experience as an emergency medical technician and an incident commander for the Appalachian Search and Rescue Conference.
 She holds a bachelor and master’s degree in systems engineering from the University of Virginia and received her doctorate in engineering management with a concentration in crisis, emergency, and risk management from The George Washington University.
 Her dissertation research concerned volunteer management system design and analysis for disaster response and recovery.

 Laura Manning Johnson is a Professor of National Security Strategy at the National War College, detailed from the Department of Homeland Security (DHS).
 She has been a leader at DHS since its’ standup in 2003.
 Key positions include Deputy Director for Fusion in the National Operations Center, and Acting Director and Deputy Director of Plans Division in the Office of Operations Coordination and Planning.
 Prior to joining DHS, she served as an intelligence analyst at the Central Intelligence Agency (CIA Non-Proliferation Center (NPC), and a Weapons of Mass Destruction (WMD) Advisor to the vice president’s WMD National Preparedness Review.
 She was the first Director of Central Intelligence Representative to the Office of Homeland Security beginning in October, 2001.
 Dr. Johnson served on the Board of Directors of the Intelligence and National Security Alliance (INSA) from 2007 to 2010.
 She has taught at American University, Long Island University, University of California Santa Barbara (where she earned her PhD in Political Science) and Oklahoma State University (where she earned her Master/Bachelor Degrees in Political Science).